bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     systemctl start sc-statuspage
     systemctl enable sc-statuspage

+Users should disable this service if they plan on installing a proper web server on the unit.

 ## Reboot the unit
 At this point reboot the unit with the "reboot" command and make sure it comes up as before with no significant errors in the console